 Werewolf: The Rave: Wineboxes

 I need to slightly amend my earlier ebullient praise of Vampire: The Masquerade: Bloodlines.
-As Rahul had warned, it dips a little in quality in the second half of the game.
+As Naomi had warned, it dips a little in quality in the second half of the game.
 The most distinctive features I had loved in my early experience (open-ended environments, many solutions to problems) are diminished or eliminated, replaced with a more typical level-based structure that requires you to travel from point A to point B, dealing with any hostile enemies along the way, and then defeat a boss.

 It’s still good.
 Even when the design is less creative, the atmosphere is still amazing, and the game continues to collect dividends from its early investment in character development.
 I’d still recommend it, just with more caveats.